plone/Products.MasterSelectWidget/README.txt

   name of this parameter defaults to 'master_value', but any name may be used as long as it is specified using the control_param element.
 Used only with 'action':'vocabulary' or 'action':'value'.
+  When used with archetypes.schemaextender, the vocabulary method can be defined on schema extension class.

 control_param
   As described above, this is the name of the paramter used when